-Other symptoms of IBS can include cramping, bloating, weight loss, rectal bleeding, fever, nausea, abdominal pain, and anemia.
+Other symptoms of IBS include cramping, bloating, weight loss, rectal bleeding, fever, nausea, abdominal pain, and anemia.
 Fortunately, there is no evidence that IBS affects bowel tissue or makes the person who has it more likely to get colorectal cancer.
-However, since these symptoms are similar to other bowel-related illnesses, it is probably important that you talk to a doctor about it.
+However, since these symptoms are similar to other bowel-related illnesses, you should talk to a doctor about them.

 People who have IBS and other gastrointestinal illnesses may be able to find some relief through medical marijuana.
-How might this work?
+But how does marijuana help with IBS?

 Endocannabinoids and IBS

 There are lots of chemicals in cannabis that affect the way a marijuana IBS treatment works.
 Our bodies seem designed to use cannabis.
-The human body has what’s called an “endocannabinoid system” that receives signals from some of the chemicals in marijuana.
-These chemicals can be received all over the body, including in our digestive systems.
-That is what has inspired researchers to seek out potential IBS weed treatments.
+The human body has an “endocannabinoid system” that receives signals from some of the chemicals in marijuana.
+These chemicals can be all over the body, including our digestive systems.
+This system has inspired researchers to explore the link between medicinal cannabis and IBS and seek potential weed treatments.

-There is a lot of research being done right now, too.
-The first link between cannabinoid receptors and IBS was proposed in 2003 by researcher Ethan B. Russo.
+There is also a lot of ongoing research to answer the question, “does marijuana help with IBS?”
+The first link between cannabinoid receptors and IBS was proposed in 2004 by researcher Ethan B. Russo.
 His research suggested that the pain and inflammation of certain bowel conditions, including IBS, can be blocked by cannabinoid chemicals.

-Because IBS is linked to other issues, like fibromyalgia and migraines, which cannabis can also treat, there seems to be a connection between them all.
-This makes a lot of sense.
-Because other conditions seemed to be linked with IBS in many cases, it seems as though several chronic issues could benefit from cannabis-based treatment.
+Because IBS is associated with other issues, like fibromyalgia and migraines, which cannabis can also treat, there seems to be a connection between them.
+This link makes a lot of sense.
+Because other conditions seemed to be associated with IBS in many cases, it looks as though several chronic issues could benefit from cannabis-based treatment.
 It does not cure IBS, but it seems cannabis might be helpful for many people suffering from that type of symptom.